Forwarding Logs to an External System

 • host the log monitoring system anywhere that permits you to manage and monitor event broker service logs easily

-Syslog Forwarding can only be used to forward logs to up to three target servers—it does not generate any alerts or notifications.
+Syslog Forwarding can only forward logs to a maximum of three target servers—it does not generate any alerts or notifications.
 You must configure an external monitoring system to set up notifications.
-For example, your external log monitoring system could be hosted in an AWS or Splunk instance, where you can set up the syslog event collection, processing, and alerting.
+For example, you could host your external log monitoring on an AWS or Splunk instance, where you can set up the syslog event collection, processing, and alerting.
 For information about using SysLog Forwarding, see the following sections:

-• Your user must be assigned the Administrator or Cluster Manager Editor role for the account.
+• You must have Administrator or Mission Control Manager access for the account.

-• External target servers are required where the event broker service logs are forwarded.
+• You require external target servers to forward the event broker service logs to.

 • You can have up to three target servers to which to forward syslogs.